finnbuhse/Function-Helper/README.md

 Description:
 Enables users to calculate the value, gradient, roots, and also plot a function of thier choice.

-There is a specific syntax that is supported:
+You can enter a function as text however, there is a specific syntax that is supported:
   - Scalars infront of variables cannot be written '5x' but must be written '5 * x' for example.
   - Powers should be written as follows: 'x ^ power'.
   - Similarly, +, -, and / operators must have a space between them and thier parameters.